GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

     PRIMARY_DOMAIN=MY_DOMAIN
     ```

     Replace `MY_DOMAIN` with the primary domain of your Cloud Identity or Workspace account.
+The primary domain
+    is equivalent to the name of your Google Cloud organization (such as `example.com`).

 1. Create a configuration file that instructs Terraform to store its state in the Cloud Storage bucket: